yggdrasil-network/yggdrasil-network.github.io/_posts/2018-12-12-announcing-v0-3.md

 global spanning tree.
 Many concept routing schemes that we have seen to date seem to have problems with scalability - after the network exceeds a certain size, they either fail to perform or they start to rely on centralised points in order to consolidate routing information.
-We wanted to build something that would not be subject to these limitations and to maintain decentralisation as far as possible.
+We want to figure out how to build something that would not be subject to these limitations, and to maintain decentralisation as far as possible, and the best way to test our ideas is to build that network.
 To our knowledge, this hasn't quite been achieved before.

 Throughout the course of 2018, Yggdrasil has gone from being a very early-stage project supporting only a single platform to a feature-strong and relatively